cojmar/night-vibe-online/README.md

 ---

-## Settings & Dynamic Balance Editor
+## Config Editor & Sandbox Mods

-The configuration suite is fully accessible directly from the **Main Menu Lobby** (via the premium "Settings & Balance Editor" panel) and **In-Game Overlay**:
+The game features an incredibly powerful **Config Editor** accessible from the main menu, allowing you to completely mod the game without touching code.

-### 1. Performance & Graphics Optimization
+### 1. General Settings
-An **auto-graphics system** monitors FPS in real-time and dynamically scales visual effects to maintain smooth performance:
-- **Particles Multiplier** — Death explosions, hit sparks, trails, buff auras
-- **Background Elements** — Sky decorations (trees, walls, mountains, etc.)
-- **Ground Elements** — Grass, stones, shells, mud, and foliage
-- **Atmospheric Effects** — Rain, clouds, fog, and smoke

-The system reduces effects when FPS drops below 40 and restores them when above 55.

-### 2. Live Sandbox Balance Editor
-A completely dynamic engine configuration editor built directly from the system's parameter metadata.
-It allows players to edit over 30 variables:
-- **Gameplay Dimensions & Depth:** Rescale canvas dimensions and playfield Y-sorting horizons in real-time.
+- **Gameplay Dimensions & Depth:** Rescale canvas dimensions and playfield Y-sorting horizons.
-- **Player & Class Dynamics:** Configure starting level, resets, melee/ranged attack ranges, base move speeds, and XP level up formulas.
+- **Player & Class Dynamics:** Configure starting level, resets, melee/ranged attack ranges, and XP formulas.
-- **Enemy & Boss Attributes:** Dynamic difficulty scaling, wave size increments, spawn intervals, and elite boss variables.
+- **Enemy & Boss Attributes:** Dynamic difficulty scaling, wave size increments, and elite boss variables.

-- **Zero-Delay Saving:** Removing any old "Save & Apply" delays, all adjustments (checkbox ticks, slider drags, text inputs, color pickers) apply **automatically and instantly** to active gameplay elements and broadcast over the network to all clients in real-time.
+### 2. Custom Data (Classes, Gear, Monsters)
+- **Visuals & Assets:** Use Base64-encoded strings to seamlessly inject custom images for classes, gear, and enemies.
+- **Custom Classes:** Add completely new character classes, defining their base stats (HP, ATK, SPD), skills, and visual icons.
+- **Gear System:** Create new equippable items, set their drop rates, stat bonuses, and rarities.
+- **Custom Monsters:** Define your own bestiary, adjusting enemy health, damage, speed, scale, and visual assets.

+### 3. Presets & Multiplayer Sync
-- **Export & Import JSON:** One-click options to export the entire custom gameplay balance configuration to a local JSON file or import a shared gameplay mode file.
+- **Export & Import JSON:** One-click export of your entire custom configuration (including assets) to a local JSON file.
+Import community presets (like Hardcore, Sandbox, or Fun modes).
+- **Host Authoritative Sync:** When hosting a multiplayer lobby, your active preset is automatically broadcast to all clients.
+Joining players will see a "Loading host config" screen as the custom Base64 assets and balancing rules are synchronized over the network.

-### 3. Local Preferences Saving
+### 4. Local Preferences Saving
-- Class selections (Warrior, Mage, Archer, Magic Gladiator) are automatically persisted in local browser storage and fully restored on page refresh.
+- Class selections and game performance profiles are seamlessly backed up in your browser's local storage and restored on page refresh.
-- Custom game performance and graphics profiles are seamlessly backed up.

-### 4. Unified Premium Modal Dialogs
-- Replaced traditional native browser alerts with a high-end, unified Yes/No confirmation dialog panel, matching the cyber-fantasy UI theme for rebirth and default-settings restores.

 ---